Rajasthan — History, Culture, Geography and the Pink City

 Cultural and Folk Life

-Jaipur’s markets are colorful and vibrant — Johri Bazaar, Bapu Bazaar and Chandpole Bazaar are well known.
+Jaipur’s markets are colourful and vibrant — Johri Bazaar, Bapu Bazaar, and Chandpole Bazaar are well-known.
 Handicrafts such as Bandhej, Kundan jewellery and blue pottery are famous.
-Traditional dances like Ghoomar and Kalbelia are performed often in the city.
+Traditional dances like Ghoomar and Kalbelia are often performed in the city.

 Major Festivals

-• Gangaur and Teej: Festivals especially important to women.
+Gangaur and Teej: Festivals are especially important to women.

 Food of Jaipur